-Check your battery, power adapter and power sockets
+Check your battery, power adapter, and power sockets

-To identify the faulty hardware, troubleshoot your laptop battery using the methods below.
+To identify the faulty hardware, troubleshoot your laptop battery using the methods below:

 - If all different power sockets result in the same error, the next thing to try is to remove the battery from your laptop.
-(Skip this step if you have a non-removable battery Dell, HP, Lenovo, Asus, Acer or MSI laptop.)
+(Skip this step if you have a non-removable battery Dell, HP, Lenovo, Asus, Acer, or MSI laptop.)
 This is to verify if your power adapter is working correctly.
-If your laptop starts up just fine without battery inserted, it means that your power adapter is working as it should.
+If your laptop starts up just fine without the battery inserted, it means that your power adapter is working as it should.

 If the issue comes right back after a restart, a few days or a few weeks later, it may indicate that something is interfering with the battery driver issue, such as a malware or virus infection.